Create A Bluetooth Joypad With App Inventor 2

 There are many very similar Bluetooth modules available and sometimes it can be difficult finding out, not only which one you have, but also how yo use them.
 Here I look at some of the modules I have and try to show the basic settings.

-A few people have asked how to make it so that the app auto-connect to the Arduino on start up and I thought I would offer my solution.
+A few people have asked how to make it so that the app auto-connects to the Arduino on start up and I thought I would offer my solution.
 This example adds to the previous guide.

 Update 19.09.2015